CSkylarL/TimiGP/README.md

 If you use TimiGP in your publication, please cite the paper:

-Li, C. et al. TimiGP: inferring inter-cell functional interactions and clinical values in the tumor immune microenvironment through gene pairs. bioRxiv, 2022.2011.2017.515465 (2022).
+Li, C. et al. TimiGP: inferring cell-cell functional interactions and clinical values in the tumor immune microenvironment through gene pairs. bioRxiv, 2022.2011.2017.515465 (2022).

 ## Installation
  1. Install [the `devtools` package](https://github.com/r-lib/devtools) from CRAN.